 However, the hiring process for freelance developers cannot be the same as that of hiring full-time employees.
 As most freelancers work on short-term, remote engagements, require no training and are expected to make judgment calls, the key to hiring the developer best-suited to your needs can be understanding the difference in the skills that you need to look out for in a freelancer v/s a full-time employee.

-4 Skills to look for in a Freelance Developer
+4 Skills to look for while Evaluating a Freelance Developer

-These are the 4 skills that you should be looking at while hiring a freelance developer –
+These are the four skills that you should be looking at while evaluating a freelance developer:

 1. Technical Skills